Trust (2010 film): Plot

-Days later, Charlie has still not been identified, but DNA evidence proves he has previously sexually abused several other young girls.
-After seeing pictures of Charlie's victims, Annie flees her home and seeks consolation from Friedman, before finally admitting to herself that she was raped.
-The next day, Annie tries to move on with her life by participating in her school's volleyball game.
-Will sees a man in the crowd taking pictures, whom Will mistakes as one of the men from the registered sex offender list.
-Will violently confronts him, but he turns out to be the father of one of Annie's teammates.
-The assaulted man chooses not to press charges, realizing that in doing so he will inadvertently reveal that he is a sexual predator.
-Will apologizes to the man but Annie feels humiliated.
-She confronts her father and insists that she just wants to move on with her life.
+DNA evidence proves that Charlie has previously sexually abused several other pre-teen girls.
+After seeing pictures of Charlie's other victims, Annie flees her home and seeks consolation from Friedman, breaking down in tears as she finally admits to herself that she was raped.

-Annie hears from Brittany about a website in which people are belittling the fact that she was raped and posting photo manipulations of her in pornographic poses, as well as revealing her phone number and address.
-She locks herself in the bathroom at home and attempts suicide by overdosing with pills, unbeknownst to her father, who is still at home.
-A panicked call from Lynn leads Will to search the house for a semi-conscious Annie.
-Will forces Annie to vomit up the pills, and she is rushed to a nearby hospital.
-Brittany spends the night to keep her company, mending their broken friendship.
-Annie wakes up early the next day and discovers her father sitting outside in the freezing cold.
-He admits that he blames himself for not doing enough to protect her and pleads for her forgiveness, even though he believes he does not deserve it.
-Annie starts to cry and then embraces him.
-A home video reveals that Charlie is actually a high school physics teacher named Graham Weston, and that he has a wife and a young son.
+Hoping to regain a sense of normalcy and fall back into a routine, Annie participates in a school volleyball game.
+Will sees a father in the crowd taking pictures of the girls, whom he violently confronts, mistaking him for one of the men from a list of registered sex offenders.
+Though the assaulted man declines to press charges, a humiliated Annie lashes out at Will at home, insisting that he is ruining her life.

+Annie learns from Brittany that other students have been ridiculing her online, photoshopping her into pornographic images and publicly exposing her cellphone number and address.
+She rushes home and attempts suicide by overdosing on pills.
+After a panicked phone call from Lynn, Will finds Annie in the bathtub and forces her to vomit.
+Brittany spends the night to keep Annie company, mending their friendship.

+Annie wakes up and finds Will sitting outside.
+He admits that he blames himself for failing to protect her and pleads for her forgiveness, though he believes he does not deserve it.
+Annie tearfully embraces him.

+During a post-credits scene, it is revealed that "Charlie" is actually a high school physics teacher named Graham Weston, who is married and has a young son.